CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

 -----------

-So far, we have learned how to write programs and communicate our intentions to the *Central Processing Unit* using conditional execution, functions, and iterations.
+So far, we have learned how to write programs and communicate our intentions to the *Central Processing Unit* using conditionals, functions, and iterations.
 We have learned how to create and use data structures like lists and strings in the *Main Memory*.
 The CPU and memory are where our software works and runs.
 It is where all of the "thinking" happens.

-But if you recall from our hardware architecture discussions, once the power is turned off, anything stored in either the CPU or main memory is erased.
-So up to now, our programs have just been transient fun exercises to learn Python.
+But if you recall from our hardware discussions, once the power is turned off, anything stored in either the CPU or main memory is erased.
+So up until now, our programs have only produced temporary results.

 .. figure:: figs/arch.svg
    :alt: Hardware architecture, including secondary memory